Skip to main content

 How do we find out if an outdoor session is cancelled due to the weather?

 The Play Director will update players when the weather is iffy.
-Two hours before the session they will message via Str8 Sets if the session is cancelled or not.
-In the case there is no post or message, it is assumed the session is going ahead.
+Two hours before the session they will post to our WhatsApp Group if the session is cancelled or not.
+You can also see updates on court conditions on Tennis BC Hub @ Stanley Park Weather page.

 Indoor sessions proceed when it is raining.